 \subsection{Survival operator}

-The probabilities $F_k$, $D_k$, and $S_k$ are key for the first detection time statistics in stroboscopic measurements.
+The probabilities $F_k$, $D_k$, and $S_k$ are key for the first-detection-time statistics in stroboscopic measurements.
 They are further related through Eqs.~\eqref{eq:Dn} and~\eqref{eq:Sn} by

-and, thus, serve equally well to obtain the full statistics of the first detection times~\eqref{eq:tf}.
-Under this perspective, we can now focus on rewriting one of them -- the survival probability $S_k$ -- in a more compact and intuitive form.
+and thus serve equally well to obtain the full statistics of the first-detection times~\eqref{eq:tf}.
+Under this perspective, we can now focus on rewriting one of them, the survival probability $S_k$, in a more compact and intuitive form.
 To this end, let us introduce the block matrix representation

 of a general linear operator $\mathcal{A}$ on $\mathscr{H}$, where the first (second) column and row corresponds to the subspace $\mathscr{H}_\parallel$ ($\mathscr{H}_\perp$).
-Accordingly, the projectors on these subspaces are $\mathcal{P}_\parallel=\mathrm{diag}(\unit,0)$ and $\mathcal{P}_\perp=\mathrm{diag}(0,\unit)$, and the initial density matrix, which has vanishing support on the detection subspace $\mathscr{H}_\perp$, reads $\rho=\mathrm{diag}(\rho_{\parallel\parallel},0)$.
+Accordingly, the projectors on these subspaces are $\mathcal{P}_\parallel=\mathrm{diag}(\unit,0)$ and $\mathcal{P}_\perp=\mathrm{diag}(0,\unit)$ and the initial density matrix, which has vanishing support on the detection subspace $\mathscr{H}_\perp$, reads $\rho=\mathrm{diag}(\rho_{\parallel\parallel},0)$.
 As we show in Appendix~\ref{app:Sk}, we can express the survival probability~\eqref{eq:Sn} as the expectation value of the \textit{survival operator} \cite{Dhar-QT-2015,Dhar-DQ-2015}

 with respect to $\rho_{\parallel\parallel}$, that is,